Thyroid Cancer Screening (PDQ®)–Health Professional Version

 - Mortality data from Statistics Korea.

-The South Korean data are limited because they are not experimental but present a compelling argument against thyroid cancer screening in community settings.
+The South Korean data are limited because they are not experimental; however, they present a compelling argument against thyroid cancer screening in community settings.
 Similar trends of increased incidence without decreased mortality in other developed nations support the interpretation of the South Korean findings.

 Evidence of Harm Associated With Screening

-Thyroid surgery for benign disease has the same risks as it does for malignancy, although the risks are lower for a lobectomy than for total thyroidectomy.
+Thyroid surgery for benign disease has the same risks as it does for malignancy.
+In 2013, about 80% of surgeries for small localized papillary thyroid cancers were total thyroidectomies and 20% were lobectomies; however, the 25-year cumulative risk of death caused by thyroid cancer does not differ by type of surgery.
+Surgical risks are lower for a lobectomy than for total thyroidectomy.
 In addition to the general risks of surgery, specific risks of thyroid surgery include recurrent laryngeal nerve injury and hypoparathyroidism.
 Recurrent laryngeal nerve injury causes vocal cord paresis, which can result in difficulty speaking, difficulty swallowing, and hoarseness.
-Breathing difficulties are possible if both laryngeal nerves are affected.[22,23] Hypoparathyroidism leads to hypocalcemia.
-An analysis of South Korean insurance claims for more than 15,000 patients who underwent total and subtotal thyroidectomies showed that 11% had hypoparathyroidism and 2% had vocal cord paralysis.
+Breathing difficulties are possible if both laryngeal nerves are affected.[28,29] Hypoparathyroidism leads to hypocalcemia.
+A cross-sectional population-based survey of 2,632 thyroid cancer patients, 2 to 4 years after diagnosis, from two U.S. SEER registries reported that 25.8% of patients had voice changes more than 3 months after surgery and 4.7% of patients had vocal fold paralysis or paresis.

 A meta-analysis of hypoparathyroidism lasting more than 6 months after thyroidectomy produced a summary event measure of 3.57 per 100 procedures (95% CI, 2.12–5.93), and summary event measures of 1.86 per 100 procedures (95% CI, 0.84–4.04) and 3.46 per 100 procedures (95% CI, 1.20–9.56) with unilateral and bilateral lymph node dissection, respectively.
+In Korea, the trend in the incidence rate of postoperative hypoparathyroidism paralleled that of the incidence rate of thyroid cancer, increasing from 2.6 per 100,000 in 2007 to 7.3 per 100,000 in 2012.
 Event measures from individual studies were quite variable and, in most instances, were based on very small numbers of events; however, summary measures did not vary much by extent of thyroid or lymph node resection.

 Patients with malignant nodules have additional risks if they receive radioactive iodine therapy.
 Studies of harms of radioactive iodine treatment addressed the risk of second primary malignancy and permanent harms on the salivary glands.
 The authors concluded, from the available eight studies, that there is a small increase in primary second malignancies, on the order of 12 to 13 excess cancers per 10,000 patients.
 The authors expressed some concern with that estimate, though, given differences in study designs, reporting of administered doses, and the fact that changes in indication and dose had occurred over time.
 The most-common permanent salivary adverse effect was xerostomia (dry mouth) which, in turn, is a risk factor for dental caries; the percentage of affected individuals ranged from 2.3% to 35%.
 Xerostomia increases the chance of dental decay, demineralization of teeth, tooth sensitivity, and oral infections.